Bad Bunny is on tour: here’s where you can see him and how to get tickets

 When and where is the next Bad Bunny Concert?

-Bad Bunny will play a show at Fenway Park in Boston today (18 August).
+Bad Bunny will play a show at Soldier Field in Chicago on Saturday (20 August).

-The full address of the stadium is: 4 Jersey St, Boston, MA 02215, United States
+The full address of the stadium is: 1410 Special Olympics Dr, Chicago, IL 60605, United States

 Can you get tickets for the Bad Bunny concert?